-Neurochemicals are chemicals that function in our nervous system.
-As such, they transmit signals from neurons, regulate thoughts, adjust emotions, promote growth, manage nervous system cell repair and play an important role in the cognition process.
+Neurochemicals are chemicals involved in our nervous system’s functioning.
+Accordingly, they transmit signals from neurons1, regulate thoughts, adjust emotions, promote growth, manage nervous system cell repair and play an important role in the cognitive process.

-One major type of neurochemical is the neurotransmitter, which transmits signals by crossing the synapses between neurons.
-One example of a very common neurotransmitter is glutamate, important in learning and memory.
+One major type of neurochemical is the neurotransmitter.
+It transmits signals by crossing the synapses between neurons.
+For example, a very common neurotransmitter is glutamate, important in learning and memory.

-Another important neurotransmitter that we have is dopamine which affects memory, motivation and voluntary motor control.
-Our brains release dopamine to create pleasurable sensations.
+Another important neurotransmitter we all have is dopamine.
+It affects memory, motivation and voluntary motor control.
+Furthermore, our brains release dopamine to create pleasurable sensations.